 There are several common reasons why a jackknife accident can occur, including:

-Driver Error: Tractor-trailers are vehicles which are difficult to handle and need the complete attention of the person who is operating it.
+Driver Error: Tractor-trailers are vehicles that are difficult to handle and need the complete attention of the person who is operating it.
 Unlike other types of vehicles, it is often impossible to perform multiple functions at the same time.
 For example, a tractor-trailer driver is unable to both steer and slow down at the same time, however, the driver may forget this and this action can cause the truck to jackknife.

 Speeding: A driver operating a smaller passenger vehicle risks losing control of the vehicle when they speed.
 Now imagine a large commercial truck that is fully loaded with cargo.
 Serious crashes can occur even if the driver goes just a few miles more than the posted speed limit.
 At excessive speeds, a tractor-trailer is as deadly as a bullet.